wp-plugins/smugbuy/readme.txt

 == Changelog ==

+= 1.1.5 =
+* 1.1.4 used a PHP function that was only available in PHP 5.3 and above.
+This version is compatible with PHP 5.0 and greater.
+An upgrade isn't necessary if you're running PHP 5.3 or higher.
+* Code cleanup.

 = 1.1.4 =
 * SmugMug changed the URL structure to improve SEO.
 This version of SmugBuy is compatible with the new URLs.
 It is also backward compatible with the old style URLs.